adaly/cSplotch/README.md

 ### Second installation method

-The second installation method installs Splotch and compiles the Stan model in separate steps.
+The second installation method installs cSplotch and compiles the Stan model in separate steps.

-#### Installing Splotch without compiling the Stan models
+#### Installing cSplotch without compiling the Stan models
-The Splotch Python module can be installed without compiling the Stan models as follows
+The cSplotch Python module can be installed without compiling the Stan models as follows
 ```console
 $ pip install git+https://git@github.com/adaly/cSplotch.git
 ```